Data Protection: Stretching Beyond the Data Security Horizon

 Data Protection

-A Data breach is one of the gravest threats that organisations face today.
-Time and again, data breaches and cyberattacks have rattled the industry.
-Whenever IT security experts have responded to these threats, hackers have proved to be a step ahead of them, often finding a way to circumvent new security measures.
-IT Security teams need to understand that data protection involves more than just beefing up the organisation’s security measures.
-It is also about realising that no matter what, a hacker somewhere, will be a step ahead of them and will find a way to get into the data records.
-The question that needs to asked is by companies is are we prepared to get our data back if it is compromised?
+A data breach is one of the gravest threats facing organisations today.
+Time and again, data breaches and cyberattacks against businesses have rattled the tech and security industries.
+Whenever IT security experts have responded to these threats, hackers always prove to be a step ahead of them, and find ways to circumvent new security measures.
+What IT Security teams need to understand is that data protection involves more than just strengthening security measures.
+It is also about realising that any hacker can find a way to get into your business’ data records.

 Data backup best practices

 The first step of any DR plan involves outlining data backup protocols.
-To ensure data can be recovered easily and swiftly, organisations follow what is known as a 3-2-1 rule.
-The rule suggests that businesses store at least three copies of their data, of which two must be stored on different types of media and one with a cloud service provider.
+To ensure quick and easy data protection and recovery, organisations must follow the 3-2-1 rule.
+This rule suggests that businesses store at least three copies of their data.
+Two of these must be stored on different types of media and one with a cloud service provider.

-The next best practice involves taking backups at regular intervals.
-The backup frequency may vary depending on the business’s unique needs and the industry it operates in.
-The rule of thumb states that backup must be taken every 24 hours.
+The next best practice involves running backups at regular intervals.
+The backup frequency will vary depending on your business’ unique needs and the industry you operate in.
+However, as a general rule of thumb, you should back up every 24 hours to strengthen data protection.

-If your processes and tools are archaic or are fast falling out of favour, following these best practices alone will not help you prepare for the impending storm.
-To ensure your business is ready to take the bull by the horns, it is imperative that you test your tools regularly.
+If your processes and tools are outdated or quickly losing effectivity, following these best practices alone will not help you prepare for disaster.
+To ensure your business is ready to face a sudden incident, it is imperative that your tools are tested regularly.

 When designing a DR plan, you need to be aware of a few important terms:

 When moving data to a DR location, you need to understand the priority levels of your applications.
-Needless to say, the most critical workloads must take precedence over the less critical ones.
+Nevertheless, the most critical workloads must take precedence over the less critical ones.

 Recovery Point Objective